 How to Apply

-In order to receive an invitation to participate in the Gateway Program, it is important to apply early to UMM as space is limited.
-The UMM Office of Admissions advises EDI of newly admitted, incoming students who are eligible for Gateway, including low-income and first-generation students, Native American students, students of color, and students with disabilities.
-Gateway staff extend personal invitations to eligible students.
-An invitation is based upon a student’s likelihood of success in the Gateway program and at UMM.
+In order to participate in the Gateway Program, it is important to apply early to UMN Morris as space is limited.
+The UMN Morris Office of Admissions advises EDI of newly admitted, incoming students who are eligible for Gateway, including low-income and first-generation students, Native American students, students of color, and students with disabilities.

 WHAT ABOUT MY SUMMER EMPLOYMENT?